L-Methylfolate vs Folic Acid: Choosing the Right One

 4. Red Blood Cells Production: Both forms effectively improve the production of red blood cells, which help prevent anemia by ensuring oxygen transportation throughout the body.

-5. Age-related Issues: Lastly, both folic acid and L-methylfolate slow down the progression of age-related health problems, such as hearing loss and muscular degeneration.
+5. Age-related Issues: Lastly, both the best folic acid tablets in Pakistan and L-methylfolate slow down the progression of age-related health problems, such as hearing loss and muscular degeneration.

 The Importance of Folate During Pregnancy

 Additionally, folate is crucial in DNA synthesis, cell growth, and red blood cell production (RBCs).
-By supporting these functions, it helps prevent anemia and ensures sufficient oxygen transport to the mother and the baby.
+Supporting these functions it helps prevent anemia and ensures sufficient oxygen transport to the mother and the baby.
 This efficient oxygen supply is essential for healthy fetal growth and development.

 While a healthy supply is crucial during pregnancy, a folate deficiency may have serious consequences.
 Therefore, healthcare providers emphasize maintaining adequate folate levels during pregnancy.
 For those with MTHFR mutation, L-methylfolate is a better choice as it provides folate in active form to effectively support maternal and fetal health.